AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 KCONFIG_CPU_CONFIG += $(RIOTCPU)/stm32/stm32.config
 ```

-## Summary of reserved Kconfig prefixes
+## Summary of Reserved Kconfig Prefixes
 The following symbol prefixes have been assigned particular semantics and are
 reserved for the cases described below: